simon-k/canteen-menu-scraper/README.md

 * Add some tests based on the json files in the testdata folder

 ## W.T.F.
-The Kanpla website is clearly built for schools and not for companies, so a canteen is identified by a School ID and not a Canteen Id.
+* The Kanpla website is clearly built for schools and not for companies, so a canteen is identified by a School ID and not a Canteen Id.
+* The json that is used to scrape the menu from is highly coupled with the frontend, so it might very well break in the future when Kanpla updates the website.
+There doesn't seem to be a pretty REST API for getting the menu.